microsoft/finops-toolkit/docs/_reporting/hubs/configure-scopes.md

 If you cannot grant permissions for your scope, you can create Cost Management exports manually to accomplish the same goal.

 1. Determine the scope for your data export.

-We recommend exporting from either an **EA billing account** or a **MCA billing profile** scope to access additional datasets, including the price sheet, reservation details, reservation recommendations, and reservation transactions.
+   - We recommend exporting from either an **EA billing account** or a **MCA billing profile** scope to access additional datasets, including price sheets, reservation details, reservation recommendations, and reservation transactions.
+   - Price sheet exports are required to populate missing prices and costs.
+   - Reservation recommendation exports are used on the Rate optimization Reservation recommendations page.

 2. [Create a new FOCUS cost export](https://learn.microsoft.com/azure/cost-management-billing/costs/tutorial-export-acm-data?tabs=azure-portal) using the following settings: